IMMUNIZATIONS AND PHYSICAL EXAMINATIONS

 Healthy Snack Ideas

 I am happy to assist students who need medications at school.
 All medication must be brought to the school by a parent, guardian, or designated adult; a child may not bring their own medication to school.
 All medication must be in the original container clearly labeled with a pharmacy label.
 A written doctor's order is also required.
-Medication, both prescription and over the counter, requires written consent from the parent or guardian (please see Hold Harmless Forms).
+Medication, both prescription and over the counter, requires written consent from the parent or guardian (please see Hold Harmless Forms below).
 All doctor's orders and Hold Harmless Forms must be renewed annually.

 Student Illness and Injury